JvanKatwijk/qt-dab/README.md

 EPG-Handling
 ----------------------------------------------------------------------

-In Qt-DAB a first step is made to implement support for EPG (Electronic Program Guide).

-In the current implementation, an EPG Handler is automatically started whenever within an ensemble a service is recognized as carrier of EPG data.
+In the current implementation, an EPG Handler is automatically started as backgroujnd service whenever a service is recognized as carrier of EPG data.
 The handler will collect information about the program guides for the various services, and when collected, allow the user to view it